jemc/typhon/lib/typhon/compiler/README.md

 ## Bytecode Generator ##

-This stage is where actual compilation takes place, it's implemented in the `Generator` class.
-All it does is call the `bytecode` method on the top of the AST tree.
-Every AST node is responsible for producing the Rubinius bytecode for it's own.
+This stage is where actual compilation takes place, it's implemented in the `Generator` class, which calls the `bytecode` method on the root node of the AST tree.
+Each AST node is responsible for producing the Rubinius bytecode for it's own behavior.

-See the _ast_ directory to find all AST nodes.
+See the _ast_ directory for the implementaion of all AST nodes.

 ## Rest of Rubinius compiler chain ##